Gioyik/xtrack_sensys_2025/README.md

   - **Custom Re-ID:** A custom implementation using appearance embeddings from a ResNet model to re-associate tracks.
   - **BoTSORT Re-ID:** Leverages the built-in re-identification capabilities of the BoTSORT tracker.
 - **3D Localization:** Calculates the 3D position of detected individuals relative to the xTrack vehicle using RGB and depth data.
-- **Safety Vest Detection:** Implements a color-based segmentation algorithm to identify people wearing yellow safety vests.
+- **Safety Vest Detection:** Implements two methods for vest detection:
+  - **Color-Based:** A simple and fast HSV color segmentation algorithm.
+  - **Model-Based:** A more robust method using a pre-trained PyTorch model (MobileNetV2) for higher accuracy.
 - **Selectable Trackers:** Allows for the selection of different tracking algorithms (`bytetrack` or `botsort`) for performance comparison.
+- **Performance Benchmarking:** Provides tools to measure and log the performance (FPS, component-wise latency) of the tracking pipeline.
 - **Real-time Data Logging:** Logs all tracking data for people with vests to a CSV file in real-time.
 - **Configurable Debugging:** Provides multiple levels of debugging output for development and fine-tuning.